 To make sure the pipeline has the appropriate permissions to store images in the local OpenShift registry, you need to create a service account.
 For this tutorial, call it “pipeline”.

-$ oc create serviceaccount pipeline $ oc adm policy add-scc-to-user privileged -z pipeline $ oc adm policy add-role-to-user edit -z pipeline $ oc policy add-role-to-user edit system:serviceaccount:loyalty-infra:pipeline -n example-loyalty
+oc create serviceaccount pipeline oc adm policy add-scc-to-user privileged -z pipeline oc adm policy add-role-to-user edit -z pipeline oc policy add-role-to-user edit system:serviceaccount:bank-infra:pipeline -n example-bank

 That last command grants your service account access to the